Episode 8: Self-awareness and leadership transformation

 And if I can quote him, I think to quote him might be useful here.
 He talks about, ‘There is a very down to earth kind of liberation in grasping that there are certain truths about being a limited human from which you'll never be liberated.
 You don't get to dictate the course of events.’
 I mean, just pause on that for a minute.

-You don't get to dictate the course of events and think about that as an educator and as a teacher.
+You don't get to dictate the course of events and I think about that as an educator and as a teacher.
 And the paradoxical reward for accepting reality’s constraints is that they no longer feel so constraining.
 So, if you combine that with Stephen Covey's work from years ago about time management being a misnomer, the challenge is to manage ourselves.
-I think that's what I'm really getting to with this piece on time is how can we manage and view time in a way that helps us to let go so that we can be productive and efficient and responsive and all the things we have to be in our role that where our energy doesn't get siphoned because I often think about time when people say to me, and this is true for myself here Joanne, and I'm not excluded from this.
+I think that's what I'm really getting to with this piece on time is how can we manage and view time in a way that helps us to let go so that we can be productive and efficient and responsive and all the things we have to be in our role, that where our energy doesn't get siphoned.
+Because I often think about time when people say to me, and this is true for myself here Joanne, and I'm not excluded from this.
 When I feel depleted levels of energy, I do wonder rather than I don't have enough time to get through anything, I think more, hang on a minute - what are you bringing to this?

 Like what aren't you letting go of?
 What are you putting pressure on yourself about?
 What aren't you prioritising?
 You know, it's again, a lever to self awareness.
 What is it that I can be thinking?
 Where I could be focusing my attention to in order to overcome some of that relentless pressure because, you know, that's a reality of leadership and a reality of schooling.

-So that's I don't know if that answers your question, but that's really the premise behind the Dynamo is it sounds kind of counterintuitive, doesn't it?
+So that's I don't know if that answers your question, but that's really the premise behind the dynamo is it sounds kind of counterintuitive, doesn't it?
 But in order to manage our time more effectively, we need to let go of managing our time.

 JO: No, it makes a lot of sense.
 I feel like I've just experienced a personal counselling session.